TyModdingWiki/tymoddingwiki.github.io/Ty1/ExeVariables.md

 ## Picture Frames

 Picture frames work quite differently from the other variables, their IDs get kept track of per level, and counted in a unique way.
+They all get counted from the address assigned in the LEA(load effective address) up until the address ebp -20, except for the bonus levels which work a bit differently, they instead count up until address ebp -136.

 Increasing the amount of per level isn't fully possible but can be done with some trickery, decreasing the amount per level is much easier though, custom code or figuring out how to shuffle values around for each level without crashing would really help with being able to increase them

-Below is offsets for each picture frame ID (all IDs are ints), the levels they are assigned to by default, and the pointer address for the local variable the ID are at by default (used to edit a LEA opcode (load effective address))

 To edit which picture frames are assigned to which level just edit the ID at the offset, its even possible to have 2 levels have the same ID.